Skip to content

 Trump hands Beijing a small win by delaying arms deal

-Just days after meeting with Chinese President Xi Jinping, US President Donald Trump said in a Fox News interview that he is delaying a decision on a $14 billion arms deal with Taiwan.
-In the same interview, Trump emphasized that he is “not looking to have someone go independent,” which prompted Taiwan’s President, Lai Ching-te, to reaffirm that Taiwan already considers itself a sovereign nation.
+Right after meeting with Chinese President Xi Jinping, US President Donald Trump said in a Fox News interview on Friday that he is delaying a decision on a $14 billion arms deal with Taiwan.
+In the same interview, Trump emphasized that he is “not looking to have someone go independent,” which prompted Taiwan’s President Lai Ching-te to reaffirm that Taiwan already considers itself a sovereign nation.
 Even a small delay is seen as a win for China.
 Although the US does not officially recognize Taiwan as independent, previous American leaders have maintained informal relations with the island through a policy known as “strategic ambiguity,” and some view Trump’s remarks as departing from the usual approach.
-It is likely Trump will use the new arms deal as leverage in future negotiations.
-He and Xi Jinping are expected to meet again in September.
+Trump also said he would use the weapons sales as a “negotiating chip” with China.
+He and Xi are expected to meet again in September.

 Spain’s Socialist Party suffers worst election result in country’s largest region